 Of course, insurance companies usually resist paying such claims.
 Because the insurance company is looking out for its best interests, and the homeowner’s, they often initially reject a bite victim’s claim.
-This is why dog bite victims need a Nassau County personal injury lawyer in their corner.
+This is why dog bite victims need a skilled injury attorney in their corner.

-An experienced dog bite lawyer can represent the victim’s interest, and appeal denied injury claims.
+An experienced dog bite lawyer in Nassau County can represent the victim’s interest, and appeal denied injury claims.
 If necessary, a victim’s attorney can sue the insurance company in court, if they fail to pay on a legitimate claim.